-(9) The board shall issue a deep sedation/general anesthesia permit upon receipt of a completed application form provided by the board, payment of the appropriate fee, proof of having met the requirements of section (7) of this rule and determination that the applicant is a licensee in good standing.
+(7) The board shall issue a deep sedation/general anesthesia permit upon receipt of a completed application form provided by the board, payment of the appropriate fee, proof of having met the requirements of section (5) of this rule and determination that the applicant is a licensee in good standing.
 To be in good standing the licensee's dental license(s) must be current and not under restriction or discipline in any state.
 The requirements of this section and the on-site evaluation must be completed within one (1) year of the date of submission of the application form.

-(10) The board shall issue a deep sedation/general anesthesia site certificate upon receipt of a completed application form provided by the board, payment of the appropriate fee, and proof of having met the requirements of section (8) of this rule.
+(8) The board shall issue a deep sedation/general anesthesia site certificate upon receipt of a completed application form provided by the board, payment of the appropriate fee, and proof of having met the requirements of section (6) of this rule.
 The requirements of this section and the on-site evaluation for each site to be authorized must be completed within one (1) year of the date of submission of the application form.

-(11) The board may authorize a dentist initially applying for a deep sedation/general anesthesia permit to administer deep sedation/general anesthesia in order to complete an on-site evaluation according to subsection (8)(C) of this rule providing all other requirements outlined in sections (7) and (9) have been met.
+(9) The board may authorize a dentist initially applying for a deep sedation/general anesthesia permit to administer deep sedation/general anesthesia pending an onsite evaluation according to subsection (6)(C) of this rule providing all other requirements outlined in sections (5) and (7) have been met.
 Such authorization shall be in writing and in effect for a period not to exceed ninety (90) days.